-Statutory Provision: 18 U.S.C. § 3146(b)(2).
+Statutory Provisions: 18 U.S.C. § 3146(b)(1)(B).
 For additional statutory provision(s), see Appendix A (Statutory Index).

 - 1. "Substantial interference with the administration of justice" includes a premature or improper termination of a felony investigation; an indictment, verdict, or any judicial determination based upon perjury, false testimony, or other false evidence; or the unnecessary expenditure of substantial governmental or court resources. - 2.
-By statute, a term of imprisonment imposed for this offense runs consecutively to any other term of imprisonment imposed.
+By statute, a term of imprisonment imposed for an offense under 18 U.S.C. § 3146(b)(1)(B) runs consecutively to any other term of imprisonment imposed.
 18 U.S.C. § 3146(b)(2).

 Background: This section applies to a failure to appear by a material witness.
 The base offense level incorporates a distinction as to whether the failure to appear was in respect to a felony or misdemeanor prosecution.
-This offense covered by this section is a misdemeanor for which the maximum period of imprisonment authorized by statute is one year.
+The offense under 18 U.S.C. § 3146(b)(1)(B) is a misdemeanor for which the maximum period of imprisonment authorized by statute is one year.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 177); November 1, 1991 (see Appendix C, amendment 401).
+Amended effective November 1, 1989 (see Appendix C, amendment 177); November 1, 1991 (see Appendix C, amendment 401); November 1, 2009 (see Appendix C, amendment 737).

-November 1, 2007 GUIDELINES MANUAL §2J1.6
+November 1, 2009 Guidelines Manual §2J1.6